 Melissa worked for years at the Cornell Lab of Ornithology, on elephant communication in the Bioacoustics Research Program.
 She was a research assistant for scientist Katy Payne on The Elephant Listening Project, and spent field seasons in the rainforest of central Africa studying forest elephants in the wild, where she learned to listen deeply and watch closely.

 Melissa has received awards and honorable mentions in national and international photography competitions, including Audubon (Grand Prize winner 2015), Nature’s Best, NANPA (North American Nature Photography Association), and Birds as Art.
 She shows regularly and her fine art prints are in personal and corporate collections.
-Her photographs have been exhibited at numerous private galleries and a number of public venues, including the Smithsonian National Museum of Natural History.
+Her photographs have been exhibited in numerous private galleries and a number of public venues, including the Smithsonian National Museum of Natural History.

 Contact Melissa at email@example.com for speaking engagements, photography and/or writing assignments, and licensing and sales of her images.
 She is also available as a consultant on ethics in wildlife photography.
 She has extensive experience as a teacher, speaker, and writer, and a Master’s degree in Education from Stanford University.